 - High School

-The list above does not include all the types of teachers who are eligible to receive a teaching loan.
+The above list of loans for teachers does not include all the types of teachers who are eligible to receive a teaching loan.
 You can contact the financial institution which you intend to apply for a loan from to know the full range of teachers that they cater to.

 Several factors determine if a teacher is eligible to receive a loan.
 Some of them include credit score, income range, and other credit-related information.